usnistgov/erccdashboard_preBioC/README.md

 ------------
 To install the erccdashboard locally in R:

 1. Load devtools.
-You may need to run install.packages("devtools"") if you don't already have devtools on your local machine:
+You may need to run install.packages("devtools") if you don't already have devtools on your local machine:

     library("devtools")